 HEXA (Hip Exoskeleton for Assistance)

-The wearable robot HEXA (Hip Exoskeleton), with actuators on the hip joint, was designed to help patients with lower limb disabilities, such as those with hemiplegic stroke and scissoring gait.
-HEXA restores or improves their walking ability and reduces the burden on human caregivers.
+The wearable robot HEXA (Hip Exoskeleton), with actuators on the hip joint, designed to help patients with lower limb disabilities, such as those with hemiplegic stroke and scissoring gait.
+HEXA restores or improves their walking ability and reduces the burden on caregivers.

 Specs